Skip to content

 Home

-CI Codacy Coverage Roadmap versions License: MIT Last Commit Codacy Grade
+CI Codacy Coverage Roadmap PyPI versions License: MIT Last Commit Codacy Grade

-FennFlow is a Python s3 framework designed to help you quickly, confidently, and painlessly manipulate files in your object storage implementing Saga-like compensation flow.
+FennFlow is a Python s3 framework designed to help you quickly, confidently, and painlessly manipulate files in your object storage implementing SSOT pattern and Saga compensation flow.

 Why use FennFlow?